Edge for Private Cloud on FIPS-enabled RHEL 8.X

 Java requirements

-The Java that you use should be downloaded from Red Hat’s repository to ensure that Java’s security modules are FIPS-aware and can implement FIPS-specific restrictions via Java security.
+The Java you use should be downloaded from Red Hat's repository to ensure that its security modules are FIPS-compliant, enabling FIPS-specific restrictions through Java security.

 Installation

-In the silent installation configuration file reference, set FIPS_OS=true on every node.
+In the Edge Configuration File Reference, set FIPS_OS=true on each node.
 You can follow the general installation steps for Edge for Private Cloud as usual.

 Private key format

 Only PKCS12/PFX format can be used to upload private keys to Apigee keystores for use in your API proxies or virtual hosts.
-Refer to Converting certificates to supported format for help in creating the file.
+For guidance on creating the file, refer to Converting certificates to supported format.

 General TLS operations